The Wicked Dreams of Paula Schultz: Production

-The film was based on an original screenplay by Ken Englund that Edward Small bought in 1966.
+The film was based on an original screenplay by Ken Englund that independent producer Edward Small bought in 1966.
 Harry Tugend was hired to rewrite it.

 Bob Crane was offered the lead role because of his success in Hogan's Heroes, along with three other members of the series, and the film was shot during the show's summer hiatus in 1967.
 Several other guest stars from the series also appeared in the film.

 Paperback novelization

 In advance of the film's release, per the practice of the era, Popular Library released a novelization of the screenplay credited to the pseudonym of Alton Harsh (the actual author may have been Al Hine).